benbancure94/philippine-map-app/README.md

-# Metro Manila Map Travel Level App
+# Philippine Map Travel Level App
 This is a clone of My Philippines Travel Level App by <a href="https://github.com/denzdelvillar">Denz de Villar</a>.
 You can view his work <a href="https://my-philippines-travel-level.com/">here</a>.
+The source code of the original repository can be checked <a href="https://github.com/OSSPhilippines">here.</a>